 Finally, faithful contextualization requires a dialogue that moves beyond cultural boundaries.
 This dialogue must be "open to the witness of churches in all other places, and thus saved from absorption into the culture of that place and enabled to represent to that place the universality, the catholicity of God's purpose of grace and judgement for all humanity" (Newbigin 1989:152).
 There is a danger that any one local contextualization will be absorbed into the culture of that place; if it is to be challengingly relevant then a dialogue must take place among believers from every culture.
-This dialogue will involve both mutual correction and mutual enrichment (Newbigin 1978a:13; 1989:196): mutual learning since each cultural contextualization has blind spots.
+This dialogue will involve both mutual correction and mutual enrichment (Newbigin 1978a:13; 1989:196): mutual learning since each cultural contextualization opens up new insights into the gospel, and mutual criticism because each cultural contextualization has blind spots.
 Newbigin writes:

 The reference to mutual correction is the crucial one.
-All our reading of the Bible and all our Christian discipleship are necessarily shaped by the cultures which have formed us. . . the only way in which the gospel can challenge our culturally conditioned interpretation of it is through the witness of those who read the Bible with minds shaped by other cultures.
+All our reading of the Bible and all our Christian discipleship are necessarily shaped by the cultures which have formed us. . . . the only way in which the gospel can challenge our culturally conditioned interpretation of it is through the witness of those who read the Bible with minds shaped by other cultures.
 We have to listen to others.
-This mutual correction is sometimes unwelcome, but is necessary and it is fruitful (Newbigin1989:196).6
+This mutual correction is sometimes unwelcome, but is necessary and it is fruitful (Newbigin1989:196).

 For Newbigin, the importance of ecumenical dialogue for faithfulness to the gospel within a certain culture is evident when noting his use of the image of Archimedean point.
 When Newbigin returned to Britain from India he was consumed with question: "How can one find a perspective on one's own culture. . . .
 Could there be an Archimedean point, so to speak, from which one could look critically at one's own intellectual and spiritual formation?"
 (1993:250-251).
-Newbigin found the Archimedean point in the mutual enrichment and correction of an ecumenical dialogue around the Scriptures.
+Newbigin found the Archimedean point in the mutual enrichment and correction of ecumenical dialogue.